LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 For the past two years, I’ve been working on an ad exchange written with the Java Spring Framework.
 It’s an incredible piece of software which transacts millions of auctions every second in an environment where every millisecond counts.

-My curiosity about the application’s performance led me down a path of deciphering Java Flight Recorder (JFR) files via JDK Mission Control, diving deep into memory hotspots and operations that hog CPU cycles.
+My curiosity about the application’s performance led me down a path of deciphering Java Flight Recorder (JFR) files via JDK Mission Control, which allowed me to delve into memory hotspots and operations that hog CPU cycles.

 While reviewing the list of our worst-performing methods, I noticed something curious.
 One method in particular, `IdentityHashMapIterator.hasNext`, was using about 0.6% of CPU cycles.
 This caught my attention because the exchange doesn’t ubiquitously use this specific implementation of `Map`.